What to expect

 What they test

-Databricks tests standard software engineering fundamentals, but with a stronger practical systems angle than many companies.
-On the coding side, expect data structures and algorithms involving graphs, trees, arrays, strings, hash maps, and bit manipulation, along with complexity analysis and custom class or API implementation.
-The bar is not just “arrive at the right answer.”
-You are expected to write structured, maintainable code, talk through edge cases, and discuss how you would test what you built.
+Coding.
+Expect data structures and algorithms spanning graphs, trees, arrays, strings, hash maps, and bit manipulation, along with complexity analysis and custom class or API implementation.
+The bar is not just arriving at the right answer — you're expected to write structured, maintainable code, talk through edge cases, and explain how you would test what you built.

 How to stand out

-- Have a specific answer to “Why Databricks?” that references distributed computing, Spark heritage, lakehouse architecture, and the challenge of building data and AI infrastructure at scale.
+- Have a specific answer to "Why Databricks?" that references distributed computing, the Spark heritage, lakehouse architecture, and the challenge of building data and AI infrastructure at scale.